 Who pays for respite care in South Carolina?

-Payment varies by eligibility and care setting.
 Many families pay privately or use long-term care insurance or veterans benefits when available.
-Medicaid may cover respite for eligible South Carolina waiver participants, including some Community Choices Waiver participants, but waiver eligibility, provider participation, service limits, and waitlists must be confirmed with South Carolina Medicaid or the family's case manager.
+Medicaid may cover respite for eligible South Carolina Community Choices Waiver participants, but waiver eligibility, provider participation, service limits, and waitlists must be confirmed with South Carolina Medicaid or the family's case manager.

 Is in-home respite care different from adult day care?